Composers Datebook®

 Synopsis

-On today’s date in 1789, Mozart was in Dresden, performing his brand-new Piano Concerto at the Royal Saxon Court.
-Mozart was pretty good at documenting his own compositions, and we know from a catalog of his works that he finished this Concerto in late February the previous year.
+On today’s date in 1789, Mozart was in Dresden, performing his new piano concerto at the Royal Saxon Court.
+Mozart was pretty good at documenting his own compositions, and we know from a catalog of his works that he finished this concerto in late February the previous year.

-Modern performers have to rely on their own wit and imagination to fill in the blanks, as it were… and, who knows: maybe Mozart played it differently each time himself, improvising around his own sketchy outline as the mood took him?
+Modern performers have to rely on their own wit and imagination to fill in the blanks, and, who knows: maybe he played it differently each time, improvising around his own sketchy outline as the mood took him?

 Music Played in Today's Program